Rihachirō Banzai: Career

-In 1921, Banzai was promoted to the rank of lieutenant general.
-In 1923, he was assigned as a military advisor to President of the Republic of China Li Yuanhong.
-In September 1934, he became an advisor to the Beijing Government.
+After the 1911 Revolution, Banzai returned to China and again served as advisor to Yuan Shikai, who became president.
+He subsequently advised seven of Yuan's successors in the Beiyang government.
+During this time, he operated an intelligence organisation out of Beijing known as the Banzai Mansion.
+His subordinates includes later Army China experts Kenji Doihara and Hayao Tada.
+This organisation promoted pro-Japanese forces during the Warlord Era, particularly the Anhui clique.
+Banzai took part in arranging the Nishihara Loans.

+Banzai was promoted to the rank of major general in August 1917 and to lieutenant general in 1921.
 In April 1927, he retired from active service and entered the reserves.
-He served as a member of the House of Peers from April 18, 1927, to May 14, 1946.
+He served as a member of the House of Peers from 18 April 1927 to 14 May 1946.

 Family

 Banzai Rihachirō was the adoptive father of Ichirō Banzai, a lieutenant general in the Imperial Japanese Army.
 His brother Matahachi Banzai was an officer in the Imperial Japanese Navy, and his other brother Heihachi Banzai was a major general in the army.